ethnicrise/ethnicrise.github.io/_posts/2019-12-19-ethnic-studies-now.md

 Not all ethnic studies praxis, however, is equally complex or resonant.
-This accounts for why some practitioners have incorporated the terms "critical," "intersectional" or "decolonial" to describe and distance their work from what can be termed "DEI" (diversity, equity, inclusion) regimes and accommodationist politics.
+This accounts for why some practitioners have incorporated the terms "critical," "intersectional," or "decolonial" to describe and distance their work from what can be termed "DEI" (diversity, equity, inclusion) regimes and accommodationist politics.
 But when pushed to its epistemological and political limits, ethnic studies---alongside, and in